chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 .. end_tag

-The Chef Automate server includes a command-line utility named delivery-ctl.
+The Chef Automate server includes a command-line utility named `automate-ctl`.
 Use this command-line tool to:

 * Manage enterprises, users, and projects
 * Reconfigure the Chef Automate server